Last updated: May 3, 2026

 Do I have to reapply every year?

-What if I miss the 1 June deadline?
+What if I miss the June 1 deadline?

-Is the Circuit Breaker a tax freeze, or do you have to pay it back later?
+Is the Circuit Breaker a tax freeze?

 Can I keep relief if I move to a nursing home?

-Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official agency guidance.
+Editorial note: This guide is produced using official and other high-trust sources, regularly updated and monitored, but it is not affiliated with any government agency and is not a substitute for official agency guidance.
 Individual eligibility outcomes cannot be guaranteed.

 Corrections: Please note that despite our careful verification process, errors may still occur.
-Email info@grantsforseniors.org with corrections and we respond within 72 hours.
+Email info@grantsforseniors.org with corrections and we will respond within 72 hours.

 Disclaimer: This article is for informational purposes only.
 It is not legal, financial, disability-rights, immigration, veterans-benefit, tax-preparer, or government-agency advice.
 Property tax rules, county practices, local funding, and program availability can change.
 Always confirm the current rule with the official program or local tax office before you act.